 Press the plus button to add a new person to the list of your known people.
 Once new person is added, you can use the People filter on top of the main window to select photos with this person.

-Setup new archive folder by using Set Archive Location button.
-This would be the place where you can import photos from various places.
+Setup a new archive folder by using Set Archive Location button.
+This is the place where you can import photos from various places.

 When the Archive location is configured, you can import selected images by using Import into Archive command from the contextual menu.
 The imported images are copied into the archive location and placed in the folder based on your setup, by Year, Month or Capture Location.

 The archive location is always available to explore using any other file management software.
 It is possible to setup or change your Archive location at anytime.